 FORCES - Dyrdal Kvasbø Tingleff

-The exhibition FORCES – Dyrdal Kvasbø Tingleff at KODE Art Museums and Composer Homes, Bergen (KODE) pays tribute to three Norwegian contemporary crafts artists; textile artist Kari Dyrdal and ceramicists Torbjørn Kvasbø and Marit Tingleff.
-The exhibition is organised in partnership with National Ceramics Museum of Sèvres, the Sørlandet Kunstmuseum in Kristiansand (SKMU) and Norwegian Crafts.
+The exhibition FORCES – Dyrdal Kvasbø Tingleff pays tribute to three Norwegian contemporary crafts artists; textile artist Kari Dyrdal and ceramicists Torbjørn Kvasbø and Marit Tingleff.
+The exhibition is developed by National Ceramics Museum of Sèvres in collaboration with KODE Art Museums and Composer Homes, Bergen Sørlandet Kunstmuseum in Kristiansand (SKMU) and Norwegian Crafts.

 Exceptional in scale, FORCES - Dyrdal Kvasbø Tingleff is a thorough survey of the three seminal craft artists, presenting 50 major works spread out over 800m2 of KODE’s exhibition spaces.
 The artworks featured in the exhibition includes works from Norwegian museums and international private collections from the turn of the milennium to new work specially made for the exhibition.